ejhasler/Energy-Management-System/README.md

 * Web

 #### Generated Data
 <p>In this project, we are generating dummy data for the application.
 The data include kWh measurements and the date for when that usage took place.
-The data will be sent to a client where it is going to be formatted and using TCP protocol  </p>
+The data will be sent to a clientServer where it is going to be formatted and using TCP protocol  </p>

 #### Socket Programming
 <p> In this section we have choosen to use TCP protocol, instead of UDP.
 TCP is more realiable and based on point-to-point where we have one sender and one receiver.
 Also the TCP protocol is connection-oriented and flow controlled.</p>